 Mormon Political Mobilization

-Among religious denominations in the United States, the LDS Church is uniquely positioned to exercise political influence and politically mobilize its members.1 This is because the organizational structure and teachings of the Mormon Church facilitate adherence to the instructions of LDS leaders (Campbell & Monson, 2007; Gordon & Gillespie, 2012).2 Beginning from 12 to 14 years of age, Mormons are trained to teach Sunday school lessons, preach sermons from the pulpit, and to regularly visit the homes of church members as ministers.3 In addition, most young men are expected—at age 18—to leave home for two years and proselyte door-to-door.
+Among religious denominations in the United States, the Church of Jesus Christ of Latter-day Saints (LDS Church) is uniquely positioned to exercise political influence and politically mobilize its members.1 This is because the organizational structure and teachings of the Mormon Church facilitate adherence to the instructions of LDS leaders (Campbell & Monson, 2007; Gordon & Gillespie, 2012).2 Beginning from 12 to 14 years of age, Mormons are trained to teach Sunday school lessons, preach sermons from the pulpit, and regularly visit the homes of church members as ministers.3 In addition, most young men are expected—at age 18—to leave home for two years and proselyte door-to-door.
 Young women may leave at 19 to proselyte for 18 months.
 This activity develops civic skills in Mormon congregations that are easily adapted to political mobilization, if activated (Putnam & Campbell, 2012).
 In addition, LDS Church members revere the president of the church as a “prophet, seer, and revelator” and raise their hands in quarterly meetings to affirm this belief.
 Mormons who wish to enter the temple must affirm in a private interview that they believe that the president of the church is the only person authorized to speak for God or govern the church.4

 Given this kindling, we might expect the LDS Church to wield tremendous political power.
 In reality, the LDS Church is rather politically impotent.
 Despite notable successes defeating the Equal Rights Amendment in the 1970s and mobilizing opposition to same-sex marriage in 2008, the LDS Church rarely influences policy outside of densely populated Mormon communities.
 Over the course of its history, the LDS Church has had very little power in the U.S. national government.
 Despite the legislative successes of Mormons elected to Congress, no directive from the LDS Church leadership has caused a shift in federal government policy.5 In state and local politics, LDS Church power depends on the number of Mormons who live in the region and the amount of resources church leaders choose to expend on the issue.
 When church leaders employ all available resources, they can be quite influential in state and local politics in Mormon-populated regions.
 Yet, statements from church leaders on moral issues have little influence on the political behavior of Mormon congregants.
 Finally, political influence comes at a cost.
 The negative repercussions of full-scale political mobilization may be the primary constraint on Mormon Church leaders’ decisions to influence politics.